questions-answers/community/README.md

 # community
-Questions and Answers Community - Atlassian Marketplace App
+Q&A Community for Confluence - Atlassian Marketplace App